Secured-Finance/contracts/README.md

 ### Security Tool testing

-As of Apr 23, we use Slither and Mythril for security testing.

 #### How to run Mythril locally
 1. Run `npm run flatten`
 2. Run `npm run security:mythril`
-3. Check the generated report named `secured-finance-mythril.json` in the project root *As of Oct 2023, Mythril version 0.23.22 is the latest working version for us*
+3. Check the generated report named `secured-finance-mythril.md` in the project root

+*As of Oct 2023, Mythril version 0.23.22 is the latest working version for us*

 #### How to run Slither Analyzer locally
 1. Build the docker image `docker build -t sf-slither --platform linux/amd64 -f Dockerfile.slither .`
 2. Run `npm run flatten`
 3. Run `npm run security:slither`
 4. Check the generated report named `secured-finance-slither.txt` in the project root

+Note: You can change the target python, solc, and slither analyzer version in the `Dockerfile.slither`.

-As of now, Slither will refer to the flatten contracts rather than ones in `build`.
-This might affect the slither behavior: generating duplicated messages, etc.
+*As of Oct 2023, Slither will refer to the flatten contracts rather than ones in `build`.
+This might affect the slither behavior: generating duplicated messages, etc.*

-You can change the target python, solc, and slither analyzer version in the `Dockerfile.slither`.

 ## Publishing